novaspirit/pi-hosted/docs/nginx_proxy_manager.md

 ![App Template](https://raw.githubusercontent.com/novaspirit/pi-hosted/master/docs/images/rpi_docker_monitor-AppTemplatesList.png)

-Goto App Templates and install "Proxy Ngnix Manager"
+Goto App Templates and install "Proxy Nginx Manager"

 ![App Template](https://raw.githubusercontent.com/rmiddle/pi-hosted/npm/docs/images/nginx-proxy-manager-AppTemplates-Deploy.png)

 You need to enter in both a Database Password and Mysql Root Password.
-These will be needed if you every have to access the database but not needed in the day to day operations of the system.
+These will be needed if you ever have to access the database but not needed in the day to day operations of the system.

-> If you fail to enter password for both the both the Database Password and Mysql Root Password your install will fail and you will get an error Bad Gateway witch means the NPM can't talk to your mysql server.
+> If you fail to enter password for both the Database Password and Mysql Root Password your install will fail and you will get an error Bad Gateway which means that NPM can't talk to your mysql server.

 This should all be good now so **Deploy the Stack**